Jonathan Hatami: Murder of Anthony Avalos

 In 2018, two weeks after the sentencing of Pearl Fernandez and Isauro Aguirre, Hatami received a call from an Antelope Valley Hospital nurse.
 The nurse told Hatami that what happened to Gabriel happened again to another boy.
 10-year-old Anthony Avalos was found dead in the home of his mother, Heather Barron, and her live-in boyfriend, Kareem Leiva.
 Both Barron and Leiva were arrested and charged in the child’s torture and murder.
 Hatami described the case as "very disappointing, deflating, sad".

 In 2023, Barron and Leiva were found guilty and sentenced to life imprisonment without the possibility of parole.
 Although the case originally qualified for the death penalty, the sentence was precluded by California governor Gavin Newsom's moratorium on capital punishment.

 Death of Noah Cuatro

 In 2019, four-year-old Noah Cuatro was found dead in his apartment.
 His parents claimed that he drowned in the pool of his apartment complex.
 Both Noah’s mother, Ursula Juarez, and father, Jose Cuatro, were arrested and charged with torturing, sexually assaulting, and murdering Noah.
-The case is still ongoing.
-Hatami is leading the prosecution of Juarez and Cuatro.
+Hatami lead the prosecution of Juarez and Cuatro.
+The two were convicted and sentenced to 22 to life, and 32 to life, for Juarez and Cuarto respectively.